HotelreservationsystemAlpStay/Alpstay/README.md

 The GUI does not directly access the database; instead, it relies entirely on the Business Logic Layer to handle data operations, ensuring a clean separation of concerns.

 ### Utils
+The Utils layer provides cross-cutting utility functions used throughout the application.
+It contains helper classes with static methods for validation and formatting operations.
+Formatting.py is responsible for date formatting and conversion, while Validator.py handles input validation across all application layers.

 ## Class Diagram
 !!Bild muss hier noch eingefügt werden!!